poloclub/argo-graph-lite/development.md

 To do this, you need to do the following steps:
 1) Navigate to the Argo Lite react-app in your terminal

 2) Open the package.json file and find the `"homepage"` attribute.
-Completely remove: `"homepage": "https://poloclub.github.io/argo-graph-lite"`
+Completely remove the attribute: `"homepage": "https://poloclub.github.io/argo-graph-lite"`

 3) Inside the package.json file, find the `"scripts"` attribute.
 Within this attribute, there is an attribute named `"deploy"`.
 Remove the value and replace it with `"npm run build && cp build/index.html build/200.html && surge build https://{YOUR DESIRED URL NAME}.surge.sh"`.
 An example is shown below: